vivek932003/Project-Management/Quiz 1/Kinza_Chouhdry.md

-# Hello, my name is Kinza Chouhdry
+# Hi, my name is Kinza Chouhdry!

+I am a senior majoring in Information Sciences!
+I'm also a part of the Thaakat Foundation at UIUC that gathers funding for children in Pakistan and Sierra Leone.